-We often talk with our clients or their relatives about the cost of live-in care, and we work hard to make our costs as straight forward and transparent as possible.
-Our commitment is to work together with you, and make sure you get the exact level of care you or your loved one needs, and you pay only for what you require.
+We often talk with our clients or their relatives about the cost of live-in care, and we work hard to make our costs of our Live-in care services as straight forward and transparent as possible.
+Our commitment is to work together with you, and make sure you get the exact level of care at home you or your loved one needs, and you pay only for what you require.
 Nothing more and nothing less.

-A live-in companion, who will help with laundry, cooking, cleaning and be a companion will cost from £740 per week.
-They’ll bring you a warm cup of tea in the morning when you wake up, help you get dressed, put on your makeup, and start the day on a positive note.
+A live-in private carer, who will help with laundry, cooking, cleaning and be a companion will cost from £1000 you get dressed, put on your makeup, and start the day on a positive note.
 They’ll make sure all your clothes are clean and ironed, your daily meals are hot and nutritious, you get help with your shopping, and also run errands like picking up prescriptions.
-They can also help you care for pets if you have any, prepare your home for entertaining friends and family, take you to family weddings, and help you keep the house tidy and clean.
+A home carer can also help you care for pets if you have any, prepare your home for entertaining friends and family, take you to family weddings, and help you keep the house tidy and clean.
 Then at the end of and exciting day they’ll make sure you get to bed safely, feeling warm and comfortable.
 They afford the whole family true peace of mind!

-If you’re looking at personal care, this will cost around £850 per week, going up for more dependent care packages.
+If you’re looking at personal, private care, this will cost around £1200 per week, going up for more dependent care packages.
 Personal Care packages include all of the companionship level but add in medication assistance, continence management, some mobility assistance, washing/bathing & showering etc.

-But that’s not to say all care packages are the same - we encourage you to get in touch so we can chat about your personal circumstances and work out the best package offer for you or your loved one - email us at email@example.com or call 0800 980 3958, we’re here 9-7pm on Monday to Friday if you want to arrange care, and there is an emergency on call number if you need urgent help out of office hours.
+But that’s not to say all home care packages are the same - we encourage you to get in touch so we can chat about your personal circumstances and work out the best domiciliary care package offer for you or your loved one - email us at email@example.com or call 01264 319399, we’re here 9am-7pm Weekdays 11am-4pm Weekends if you want to arrange live in care, and there is an emergency on call number if you need urgent help out of office hours.

-If you or your loved one is needing advanced level care, this is typically £925 per week.
-Advanced care is for those people who have more complex needs, or challenging behaviour - so the carers are trained specifically for those conditions.
+If you or your loved one is needing advanced level of care in the home, this is typically £1300 per week.
+Advanced care is for those people who have more complex needs, or challenging behaviour - so the home carers are trained specifically for those conditions.
 They will give assistance with bed mobility, hoisting and transfers, change catheter bags, PEG feeding, stoma care, and can be trained for more advanced medication assistance.
-These carers will work in conjunction with doctors, nurses, occupational therapists, physio therapists, and will keep in contact with them on a regular basis to ensure the client has the very best care.
+These domiciliary carers will work in conjunction with doctors, nurses, occupational therapists, physio therapists, and will keep in contact with them on a regular basis to ensure the client has the very best care.
 You can also choose this care package to see your loved one right through the end of their life.

-So you can see that different levels of care do have different costs, but the service received by the client is reflected in those costs, and complexity of care is very much taken into consideration.
+So you can see that different levels of care support at home do have different costs, but the service the live-in carer provides the client is reflected in those costs, and complexity of care is very much taken into consideration.

 The costs you’ll be paying for a live-in carer with Access Care are broken down into two parts: the fee for the carer who provides his/her services; and the agency fee for the service provided by Access Care.
 We have broken down all our fees in one easy to read table which you can view here, and as always you can give us a call to discuss options tailored to you or your loved one.